jamiebeach/Learning-2024/README.md

 ## The Future Happens Very Slowly and Then All at Once

 One of Kevin Kelly's more famous quotes also happens to be, "the future happens very slowly and then all at once."
 I think today, this resonates more than ever.
-The 2020's are, without a doubt, going to mark an exponential technological growth.
+The 2020's are, without a doubt, going to mark an exponential explosive technological growth - with it all happening at once.

 And AI will be at the center of it all...